JetBrains/jewel/README.md

 `enableNewSwingCompositing()` function in your Compose entry points (that is, right before creating a `ComposePanel`).

 > [!NOTE]
-> The new Swing rendering pipeline is experimental and may have performance repercussions, especially on Windows, where
+> The new Swing rendering pipeline is experimental and may have performance repercussions when using infinitely
-> HW acceleration is not yet available.
+> repeating animations.
+This is a known issue by the Compose Multiplatform team, that requires changes in the Java
+> runtime to fix.
+Once the required changes are made in the JetBrains Runtime, we'll remove this notice.

 ## Need help?